cositools/cosi-setup/README.md

 ### Windows

-Please use Ubuntu 20.04 opr 22.04 using the Windows subsystem for Linux (WSL).
+Please use Ubuntu 20.04 or 22.04 using the Windows subsystem for Linux (WSL).
 Windows 11 together with WSL2 is strongly recommended for easy GUI access.

 ### Clusters and supercomputers